tailor-cms/xt/docs/server-package.md

 injected into the `displaySystemContext` for you upon the `beforeDisplay` hook call (`tce-boot` >= `0.2.1`).

-### Mocking `end-user` system state persistance and handling
+### Mocking `end-user` system state persistence and handling

-In addition to the context mock, one might want to mimick the persistance and context handling mechanism.
+In addition to the context mock, one might want to mimic the persistence and context handling mechanism.
 At the moment, it is possible to rely on the `CEK_RUNTIME` env variable to detect if the hook is running within the development runtime and inject any arbitrary development specific code